-Upon hearing of the invasion, Harold gathered what forces he could and began marching towards Tostig and Hardrada.
-Harold continued to gather men as he marched and within four days, his forces travelled almost three hundred kilometers.
+Upon hearing of the invasion, Harold gathered what forces he could and began marching toward Tostig and Hardrada.
+Harold continued to gather men as he marched and within four days, his forces traveled almost three hundred kilometers.

 Battle of Hastings